Conservation and restoration of books, manuscripts, documents and ephemera: Fire

 Smoke damages printed materials by leaving sticky or acidic residue, and extensive heat can cause pages and adhesives to become brittle.
 Fire-resistant containers or book covers are used to minimize damage.
 Materials exposed to flames may only be damaged externally.
+Risk management in documents often accounts for the correlation between fire and water damage; for instance, structural water leaks can trigger electrical short circuits, leading to fire outbreaks.
+Consequently, preventative protocols frequently include advance notification for plumbing or construction work, leaving ideally at least 48 hours in advance to allow the temporary relocation of collections or the implementation of protective barriers.